eocron/ORegex/README.md

     {myPredicateName}

-...and feed ORegex<T> predicate table.
+...and feed ORegex predicate table.

-PredicateTable<T> is simple key value dictionary for predicates.
+PredicateTable is simple key value dictionary for predicates.
 Predicate tables can accept lambda's and comparer's (IEqualityComparer<T>) with values.
 Each lambda or value should have unique name inside pattern.